an image

 Then Gabriela Mistral, the first Latin American winner of a Nobel Prize in Literature, moves to town, and aspiring writer Oriol finds herself opening up.
 As she begins to create a world of words for herself, Oriol learns it will take courage to stay true to herself and do what she thinks is right--attempting to rescue a baby elephant in need--even if it means keeping secrets from those she loves.

-More information available through Viking Books for Young Readers.
+More information on both the English and Spanish versions are available through Viking Books for Young Readers.

 Honors: